aws/aws-cdk/packages/aws-cdk-lib/cx-api/FEATURE_FLAGS.md

 of State Machine Task definition.

-When this feature flag is enabled, specify newly introduced props 's3InputUri' and 's3OutputUri' to populate S3 uri under input and output fields in state machine task definition for Bedrock invoker model.
+When this feature flag is enabled, specify newly introduced props 's3InputUri' and 's3OutputUri' to populate S3 uri under input and output fields in state machine task definition for Bedrock invoke model.

 | Since | Default | Recommended |